 He nodded.
+The situation required a follow-up question, so he cheated.
 “Thirty looks good on paper but I feel like I have no clue what’s going on in my own life.”
-Sarah looked back at him interested in this, and his eyes lost their focus and his confident smile faltered.
+Sarah looked back at him as his eyes lost their focus and his confident smile faltered.
 “Thirty scares the hell out of me, no lie.”
 He met her gaze again.
 “Okay, so what’s wrong at home?”

 “Oo-wait.
 I— didn’t ask . . .”
-She paused when she realized she had indeed asked him how he felt about turning thirty.
-It had to be at least ten questions ago.
+She paused when she realized she had asked him about turning thirty about ten questions ago.

 She smiled, but grew serious again with a sigh.
 “H-home is a— futon in the— living— room and my— roommate has— people over.”
 She made a shuddering motion.
 “Oo-what would— your— dissertation— topic— be?”

-Sarah shook her head, but he didn’t let her dodge the question.
-“They’re— creepy.
-Th-they’re always— getting— high and— being oo-weird.
-Like vampire oo-were—oo-wolf zombie oo-weird.
-And then—” She looked like she’d give more details, but thought better of it.
+Sarah shook her head, but he held her stare.
+She sighed.
+“They’re oo-weird, creepy emo—hippies.
+And then—” She looked like she’d give more details, but shook her head.

 “And then what?”